 The Ergohacks Verdict

-I love having the AG352 on my desk.
-It’s design is easy on the eyes and practical and the screen pannel is great quality.
+I loved having the AG352 on my desk.
+Its design is easy on the eyes and practical and the screen panel is great quality.
 The extra width lets me be even more productive and add it to my higher end NVIDIA card and it’s perfect for gaming – although I wish more games took advantage of the extra width.

 There’s just one problem with the AG352.
-It’s going to be a problem for most casual gamers – the cost.
-Don’t get me wrong it’s not badly priced and compares will to the alternatives on the market with similar specs but most people will find £720 too high a bar to jump to.
-If you’re serious about your gaming, know that the games you want to play can handle the widescreen and have a NVIDIA card then the AGON AG252 is an excellent choice.
+It’s going to be a problem for most casual gamers or home office start-ups and that’s the cost.
+It’s not badly priced and compares well to the alternatives on the market with similar specs, but it is a premium product with a premium price tag of £720.
+If price isn’t an issue, then the AGON AG252 is an excellent choice.

 Buy it from Amazon +